TechTalk.

 Install your CPU cooling system

-Now we have a different manual to consult – your CPU cooler’s!
-This will let you know if you need to attach a backplate to your motherboard or do any other kind of prep to install it.
+Time to dig out your CPU cooler manual!
+This will let you know if you need to attach a backplate to your motherboard.

 If you’ve got a liquid-based cooling system, there are a few different parts to it.
 First, you’ll have the radiator and its fans – you may have to screw these onto the radiator yourself.
 Second, you have the pump that attaches to the CPU itself.